 The Arcadia Institute Staff

 Jennifer Goodwill is a Community Broker for The Arcadia Institute.
-Jennifer has spent the past 18 years working with nonprofit organizations that address the needs of individuals and families in our community, including the council for Greater Kalamazoo Girls on the Run and she is a past president of Junior League of Kalamazoo.
+Jennifer has spent the past 18 years working with nonprofit organizations that address the needs of individuals and families in our community.
+She is the Chair Elect for the Greater Kalamazoo Girls on the Run Council and she is a past president of the Junior League of Kalamazoo.
 She received a bachelor’s degree in Health Science from Kalamazoo College.

 Deborah L. Warfield is a Community Broker for The Arcadia Institute.
 She has been a Community Bridge-Builder for over 20 years.
 She was the original Community Outreach Worker of the Kalamazoo Deacon’s Conference.
 Deborah served on the board of the Southwest Disability Network and also a term on the Michigan Council for Rehabilitation.
 Deborah founded the Media Arts Academy and obtained her B.A. in Communications/Media Arts from Antioch College, where she currently serves on their Alumni Board.